-These new processes do not require the high temperatures and long durations that permit chromium diffusion.
-This keeps chromium in solid solution as a corrosion-resistant alloying element.
+These new processes do not require high temperatures and long durations that permit chromium diffusion.
+This keeps chromium in a solid solution as a corrosion-resistant alloying element.
 The hardened layer is continuous, free of defects and voids, as the process tends to fill surface inclusions and substantially reduce end-grain corrosion effects.

 The new processes also do not affect the bulk metal.
 There is no sensitization or change in mechanical strength beneath the hardened layer.
 The ductile layer deforms with the ferrule during assembly without cracking or spalling.

 In these processes, carbon supersaturates the hardened layer.
 Carbon atoms occupy interstitial sites in austenitic stainless steel's face-centered, cubic crystal lattice, strengthening the hardened layer.
-The hard crystal-lattice structure would like to expand to accommodate the carbon atoms, but is constrained by the unhardened substrate.
+The hard crystal-lattice structure would like to expand to accommodate the carbon atoms but is constrained by the unhardened substrate.
 As a consequence, high compressive stress further enhances hardness.
 Compressive stress has the added benefits of substantially increasing a ferrule's fatigue and stress-corrosion resistance.

 In general terms, the process removes the passive oxide layer from the steel surface, letting carbon atoms diffuse directly into the metal lattice without traversing the passive layer barrier.
-The carbon atoms diffuse at lower temperatures than other alloying elements, thus avoiding problems caused by formation of carbides and nitrides.
+The carbon atoms diffuse at lower temperatures than other alloying elements, thus avoiding problems caused by the formation of carbides and nitrides.

 A balance of metallurgical properties is critical to a ferrule's mechanical action during fitting assembly.
 For instance, the front edge of Parker Hannifin's CPI single-ferrule fitting shears down into the tubing, while the body arcs and clasps the tubing at the trailing edge.
 The front-edge grip prevents blow-out under pressure.